Aaron-Bopp/TIM/40_Evergreens/Negative influences are stronger than positive influences.md

 #TO/DO/FIND William osman comment video

-There may be a root in [[Evolutionary Pyschology]] [^1]  or it could be morerelated to [[Humans are primarily irrational, illogical, emotional beings]].
+There may be a root in [[Evolutionary Pyschology]] [^1]  or it could be more related to [[Humans are primarily irrational, illogical, emotional beings]].
 Either way, negative influences root theirselves in our [[insecurity|insecurities]] and [[We value our biggest insecurities because they protect us from the biggest threats]].
 Valueing a negative [[influence]] more than a positive one could mean we are more prepared against negative outcomes.

 ### <hr class="footnote"/>